top of page

 Materials Required:

-• 1 clear jar or plastic container with a lid (approx. 1 - 5L - it is important that size of the container you choose should be relative to the amount of tea or coffee you regularly use.).
+• 1 clear jar or plastic container with a secure lid (approx. 1 - 5L - it is important that size of the container you choose should be relative to the amount of tea or coffee you regularly use.
+In addition, you don't want to use a container that closes loosely as this will lose moisture).

 • 1 large or 2 small cotton balls (if using own plastic container)